‘First taste of winter’ causes travel disruption across UK as warnings issued

 “The cold raises blood pressure, which in turn increases the risk of a heart attack or stroke and breathing in cold air can also increase the risk, and impact, of serious illnesses like flu and pneumonia.”

-Another charity Asthma + Lung UK urged those living with lung conditions to be “extra careful”.
+Another charity, Asthma + Lung UK, urged those with lung conditions to be “extra careful”.

 Erika Radford, head of health advice at Asthma + Lung UK, said: “Your risk of ending up in A&E doubles in winter if you have a lung condition.